uvaai/ml1/80 week8/10 Exam Material/content.md

 [The hundred-page machine learning book (sample)](theMLbook-sample.pdf)

+**This book is an optional additonal reference, and not part of the exam material.**

 If you like the way the material is presented in this book and would like to read the remaining 66 pages, you can buy the book [here](http://themlbook.com/).